antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

             }
         }
 ```
 If AVX is supported, it is preferred, otherwise SSE is used if available, otherwise the software fallback path.
-At runtime, the JIT will actually generate code for only one of these three blocks, as appropriate.
+At runtime, the JIT will actually generate code for only one of these three blocks, as appropriate for the platform it finds itself on.

 To give you an idea, here what the AVX implementation looks like that's called by the method above:
 ```c#